IdyllicPeripherals/idyllicperipherals.github.io/_projects/2025-04-04-Tai-Hao Keycaps_2026.md

 ## Additional Comments:

+My contact with Tai-Hao is through Email with Byron.
+He has been very helpful and given me multiple quotes.
+Byron's Email: byronchi@tai-hao.com.tw

 Adding a numpad into the kitting will approximately increase the price by 7USD.
 Volumetrically, the size and weight will also increase which adds costs.
 - Base Kit without Numpad - 16USD @ Wholesale
 - Base Kit with  Numpad - 21USD @ Wholesale

-A 150 keycap kit from Tai-Hao has a wholesale price of 23USD.
+A 150 keycap kit from Tai-Hao has a wholesale price of 23USD @ 300 units.

 Tai-Hao is willing to produce sets at a lower MOQ.
 I have not asked them for exact quotes but sets with 100 or 200 kits can cost about 30% to 50% more per unit.
 I think this sounds interesting and would love to try a low MOQ run in another colour but I don't have a design or experience gathering interest.